typelevel/typelevel.github.com/src/code-of-conduct/README.md

 - **Being respectful.** We're respectful of others, their positions, their skills, their commitments, and their efforts.
 - **Gracefully accepting constructive criticism.** When we disagree, we are courteous in raising our issues.
 - **Using welcoming and inclusive language.** We're accepting of all who wish to take part in our activities, fostering an environment where anyone can participate and everyone can make a difference.
+- **Using your own words.** We take the time to communicate with our own thoughts and writing.

 ## Our Standards